top of page

 Minnetonka, MN

 Bob Rose, Associate Professor Emeritus at RIT’s School of Photographic Arts and Sciences, has made global contributions that helped companies improve products, strengthen brand awareness, and advance photographic technology.
 Throughout his career, he developed new devices and techniques, guided the adoption of emerging technologies, and influenced key product‑launch decisions as Editor‑at‑Large for Photo District News and Rangefinder for 17 years.
-He has photographed on six continents, published extensively, and holds two patents.
-Bob earned degrees from RIT and the American Intercontinental University and received the 2019 Chuck Westfall Technical Education Award for his impact on the photographic industry.

 Bob Rose